 The Ollachea Project (end-2014), consists of 16 concessions covering an area of 11,098.98ha (Table 4).
-A map of the Ollachea Property is shown in Figure 18.
 The concessions are map-staked and defined and registered spatially by the location of their vertices.

 The Ollachea Property is in good standing, valid and in full force and effect, therefore giving MKK the right to explore and exploit the minerals existing in the titled area.